Quick facts

 To do this, we've done a lot of research on the poultry, meat, and milk food chains.

 In 2008, we introduced the Campylobacter performance target (CPT).
 It measured Campylobacter levels in processed chicken, to check how effectively our measures reduced levels.
-We still sample Campylobacter to make sure processors are producing food within safe limits.
-Samples are done through our National Microbiological Database (NMD).
+We will continue to sample Campylobacter to make sure processors are producing food within acceptable limits.
+Samples are taken through our National Microbiological Database (NMD).

 National Microbiological Database programme for meat